 The game didn’t hit the heights quite like these until the black hole event at the end of what we now know as Chapter 1.
 It went down as the most viewed gaming event in history on Twitch, YouTube, and Twitter with a staggering 42.8 million views on the latter.
 YouTube numbers reached 4.3 million viewers and 1.7 million viewers on Twitch.
-Epic have not released official word on how many in-game players witnessed The End, however.
+Epic did not release official word on how many in-game players witnessed The End, however.

-This is not a definitive sign of where Fortnite’s popularity is at now, but it’s interesting that it hit a high of 434,000 viewers on Twitch in May 2018 before a gradual decline.
+It’s interesting that it hit a high of 434,000 viewers on Twitch in May 2018 before a gradual decline.
 It stayed top on Twitch for viewers for almost a whole year before League of Legends reclaimed its throne.

-Interestingly, Apex Legends’ sudden surge didn’t do much to dampen its viewers overall, with Fortnite briefly returning to the Twitch summit from March 2019 to July 2019.
+Apex Legends’ sudden surge didn’t do much to dampen its viewers overall, with Fortnite briefly returning to the Twitch summit from March 2019 to July 2019.
 Warzone has been its stiffest competition in 2020 to date for Twitch viewership with the likes of Hyper Scape also vying for attention.